-Philippa Layburn is User Acquisition Manager at Trailmix.
+Philippa Layburn is Senior User Acquisition Manager at Trailmix.
 Her career began in a publishing house with a portfolio that included various apps from sports to audio.
 After nearly two years there, Philippa made the move to King, spurred by her love of Candy Crush.
 She spent over three years working across their key casual titles and on the soft launch of their newer RPGs.
 Philippa honed her performance marketing skills, scaling many games on Google Ads and other channels.
 Now, Philippa is on a journey with Trailmix to make Love & Pies the biggest casual game around.

 In your own words, tell us about the app(s) that you manage.

 I work on Love & Pies, a beautifully crafted, causal merge-two game with a deep story world and decoration elements.
 Our game is unique because of the level of storytelling.
 We pride ourselves on crafting a strong narrative.
 Our story is full of drama, romance, mysteries and exciting twists and turns.
 We offer diverse characters with depth, and we aim to provide a sense of belonging and nourishment.
 It pays off when players play the game and see themselves represented in the app.

 The game focuses on the protagonist Amelia Green.
 She moves back to her family home in the countryside after a divorce—only to find her Mum’s cafe on fire & and her Mum missing!
 Throughout the game, Amelia tries to discover what happened while restoring the cafe to its former glory.
 A host of quirky locals quickly join Amelia to help or hinder her on her journey.
 It’s wholesome but full of havoc!

 How did you get started in mobile marketing?